miyako/workers/index.md

 This component exports utility classes in the `cs.workers` namespace.

-The classes implement an abstraction layer on top of a process array to manage running `4D.SystemWorker` instances.
+The classes implement an abstraction layer on top of a process array to manage running `4D.SystemWorker` instances which are not sharable.